virgantara/AdaCrossNet/README.md

 ## Acknowledgements

-Our code borrows heavily from [CrossPoint](https://github.com/MohamedAfham/CrossPoint) repository.
-We thank the authors of CrossPoint for releasing their code.
+Our code borrows heavily from [CrossNet](https://github.com/liujia99/CrossNet) repository.
+We thank the authors of CrossNet for releasing their code.